chriscanipe/Intro-to-News-Apps-Spring-2016/README.md

 ##### Thursday
+* In Class:
-* More time with D3: bar chart from SAT data.
+	* Ordinal scales and bars using the SAT data.
-* Talk about bl.ocks examples.
+	* Why do bl.ocks examples exist?
+How to start a D3 project and where to look for solutions.

 * Homework:
 	* Make a Line Chart (Due Tuesday April 12):